expeerly/embeddocumentation/videoreviewsAPI.md

 Check which GTIN/EAN/UPC numbers have a review on `expeerly.com/csv.html` [(click link here)](https://expeerly.com/csv.html) and get a list of products for which video reviews are available.
 The list is updated in real time and have a timestamp when you access it.
 It provides a main GTIN/EAN and UPC number as well as all size and colour variants of the same product.
 This is necessary to insure that the API returns actual reviews.

 #### Normalize GTIN/EAN/UPC
 Our system stores all GTIN/EAN/UPC withouth leading or trailing integers, e.g 00759454301040 is stored as 759454301040.
-Make sure that when you call the CSV and store the values in your system that you remove any leading integers e.g 'gtin = gtin.replace(/^0+/, "")'.
+Make sure that when you call the CSV and store the values in your system that you remove any leading integers e.g `gtin = gtin.replace(/^0+/, "")`.

 ### Step 4: Call the expeerly API and pass your Store-ID for tracking